andybakshi/Rudra/README.md

 ## Features

-- **Dynamic Expression Building**: Create expressions at runtime from human-readable string or lists of nodes, enabling flexible and powerful querying capabilities.
+- **Dynamic Expression Building**: Create expressions at runtime from human-readable string or list of nodes, enabling flexible and powerful querying capabilities.

+- **Dynamic Type Handling**: Supports dynamic type checking and allows for implicit and explicit casting of field datatypes.
+This feature ensures that any comparable types can be processed without hard-coded type logic.

 - **Integration with LINQ**: The generated expressions can be easily integrated with LINQ queries to filter collections dynamically.